Self-discovery exercises: 10 tools to understand yourself

 6. The experiential challenge

-This exercise uses small, safe experiments to reveal preferences and patterns you didn’t know you had.
+The experiential challenge uses small, safe experiments to reveal preferences and patterns you did not know you had.
 It works because what you choose in low-stakes moments tells you more about yourself than what you say you prefer.

 Notice what happens.
 Do you feel more energized or drained?
 More productive or scattered?
 More yourself or uncomfortable?
-Behavioral economics research shows that people’s stated preferences often diverge from their actual behavior – a phenomenon researchers call the stated-revealed preference gap [6].
-When you change one element of your routine – eating lunch alone vs. with someone, working in silence vs. with music – you discover which conditions actually energize you versus which you think you are supposed to enjoy.
+Behavioral economics research shows that what people say they prefer often diverges from their behavior, a pattern researchers call the revealed preference gap [6].
+When you change one element of your routine, such as eating lunch alone versus with someone, or working in silence versus with music, you discover which conditions energize you and which ones you only think you are supposed to enjoy.

 Revealed preferences are the genuine priorities and values a person demonstrates through actual choices and behavior, as opposed to the preferences that person states or believes they hold.
 Originally formulated by economist Paul Samuelson, the concept highlights the gap between what people say they want and what their actions show they want.